nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

   </TabItem>
   <TabItem label="GitHub" value="github">

-GitHub has instructions for [creating OAuth applications](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).
-Note that QHub usernames will be their GitHub usernames.
+GitHub can be used for [creating OAuth applications](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).
+The Nebari usernames will be the users' GitHub usernames.

 ```yaml
 security: